Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/sdk-programming-guide/device-notifications.md

    a command over each of the available interfaces to the key.
 If sent to a YubiKey that was already present and engaged in a stateful operation, this command could disrupt that key and cause the other active thread to start failing unexpectedly.
-The implementation of events in the SDK avoid this by only communicating with keys that the SDK has never seen before.
+The implementation of events in the SDK avoids this by only communicating with keys that the SDK has never seen before.